slayerfat/atom-blade-snippets/README.md

 These snippets will trigger only in `*.blade.php` files.

-Type any snippet and hit TAB to receive incredible results!.
+Type any snippet and hit TAB to receive incredible results!

 echo + TAB = {{ `$var` }}